Garage Apartments: How to Find Them in 2025

 You’ll also be asked to provide consent for background and credit checks, so it’s a good idea to review your credit score before applying to an apartment.

 Once you have submitted your application, your landlord will review it to ensure that you are an ideal tenant.
-They may check up on the rental references you provided, so be sure to give your references a heads up beforehand.
+They may check up on the rental references you provided, so be sure to give your references a heads-up beforehand.

 Review the lease agreement before signing it.
-It’s essential to know what you are agreeing to, as lease agreements are legally-binding documents.
+It’s essential to know what you are agreeing to, as lease agreements are legally binding documents.

 Once you sign a lease agreement, you’re on the hook when it comes to following all its terms, regardless of your lease length.

-Pros and Cons of Apartments with Garages
+What Are the Pros and Cons of Apartments with Garages?

 An apartment with a garage sounds good on paper, but it’s important to consider the advantages and disadvantages of renting one.

-Pros of Apartments with Garages
+What Are the Pros of Apartments with Garages?

 • Guaranteed Spot: There’s nothing worse than arriving home from work and having to cruise around your neighborhood trying to find a spot.
 With a garage, your spot is always available just for you.
 Sounds like a dream, right?